Helping you identify, engage, and enroll more efficiently and effectively.

-The Recruitment Innovation Center (RIC) provides Duke’s clinical research community with the resources necessary to support efficient and effective study enrollment using strategic planning, data-driven tactics, and informatics-based tools.
+The Recruitment Innovation Center (RIC) provides Duke’s clinical research community with connections, collaborations and resources to support efficient and effective engagement, recruitment and retention, including strategic planning, data-driven tactics, and patient engagement resources.

 - Collaborator identification and partnership facilitation

 - Social marketing and communications planning

 - Review and editing of patient facing materials (consents, flyers, web content, etc.)

 - Effective protocol design and development options (minimize the burdens of participation with a feasible schedule of events and eligibility criteria)

 - Tailored recruitment regulations and best practices training